HainNguy/love_letter_game/README.md

-# "Love Letter" implemented in Java.
+# This is my first project about a board game Love Letter from the software development internship at the LMU.
+The game Love Letter was developed in Java using the following game rules.
+The goal of the project is to apply and deepen the concept of object-oriented programming.
+The game will be played on the console.

-In general, this game is about sending (as many) love letters as possible to a princess.
+## Rules: In general, this game is about sending (as many) love letters as possible to a princess.
-# Rules
+The original rule can be found [hier](http://alderac.com/wp-content/uploads/2017/11/Love-Letter-Premium_Rulebook.pdf).

 ## 1. Set up (2 to 4 players)
 - Assemble the following cards into the deck: